 I would assume that none of us in the room would have problems with that language, per se, though interpretation would vary.
-But my point in raising this is as we talk about the public trust doctrine, and the legal theory behind it, is that I think one of the greatest battles in the 21st century is going to be over intellectual property rights and over who owns what and who gets what.
+But my point in raising this is as we talk about the public trust doctrine, and the legal theory behind it, is that I think one of the greatest battles in the 21st century is going to be

+The American English colonies essentially adopted the English common law version of the public trust doctrine. over intellectual property rights and over who owns what and who gets what.
 In the agricultural area, the questions are how we plant seeds and where we get seeds from, but the examples are proliferating in almost all sectors of international commerce.
 I predict that in 10 or 20 years, if we have a similar roundtable, that we will, indeed, be talking about these issues.